-POSTER PRESENTATION Con tent 5 Emphasis on student testable, novel hypothesis that would extend research in the field.
+POSTER PRESENTATION Con 5 Emphasis on student testable, novel hypothesis that would extend research in the field.
 All required components included (Abstract, Introduction, Methods and Materials, Results, Discussion, Acknowledgements, Literature Cited) with correct and necessary information included in each section.
 Rigorous experimental data and appropriate statistics presented with emphasis on student interpretation of data.
 3 Reasonable hypothesis but difficult to test, not completely novel and would not really extend knowledge in the field.
 All required components included but some with information in wrong section or not included.
 Experimental data and statistics presented data not overly rigorous, statistics unclear or incomplete, student interpretation of data not emphasized.
 1 Hypothesis not testable, novel or adequate.
 No extension of knowledge beyond that already known would result.
 Some components missing and information incomplete.
 Experimental data weak, statistics inappropriate or absent, no novel data interpretation by student. les/Figures 5 Used effectively and appropriately (proper use of table versus figure, proper type of figure used), high quality with title positioned properly and axes properly labeled.
 3 Need for better use of visuals, not all tables/figures of the appropriate type, average quality with mistakes in title positioning or some axes either not labeled or labeled incorrectly.
-1 Visuals not used effectively, inappropriate type of table/figure used, minimal quality with title incorrectly positioned or missing and most axes not labeled or labeled incorrectly. of Literature 5 Thorough search of the literature with fundamental papers used, minimum of 10 relevant, recent (last decade) primary papers used, all in-text citations formatted correctly, Literature Cited formatted correctly.
-3 Most literature used was appropriate, but at least one fundamental paper was not found or used, incomplete search of literature but at least 6 relevant, recent primary papers used, most in-text citations formatted correctly, minimal mistakes in Literature Cited section.
-1 Student's search of the literature incomplete with crucial papers not found or used, fewer than 6 relevant, recent primary papers used, many mistakes on in-text citations and Literature Cited section.
-Aest hetics 5 Correct spelling, grammar, and punctuation, only main points presented with text minimized and emphasis on tables and figures, tables and figures large and easy to read, text readable from a distance, professional colors used, all margins cut straight, no glue showing, layout correct.
+1 Visuals not used effectively, inappropriate type of table/figure used, minimal quality with title T. T. incorrectly positioned or missing and most axes not labeled or labeled incorrectly. of Literature 5 Thorough search of the literature with fundamental papers used, minimum of 10 relevant, recent (last decade) primary papers used, all in-text citations formatted correctly, Literature Cited formatted 3 Most literature used was appropriate but at least one fundamental paper was not found as used 3 Most literature used was appropriate, but at least one fundamental paper was not found or used, incomplete search of literature but at least 6 relevant, recent primary papers used, most in-text citations formatted correctly, minimal mistakes in Literature Cited section.
+1 Student's search of the literature incomplete with crucial papers not found or used, fewer than 6 1 relevant, recent primary papers used, many mistakes on in-text citations and Literature Cited section.
+Aost hetics = Correct spelling, grammar, and punctuation, only main points presented with text minimized and 3 emphasis on tables and figures, tables and figures large and easy to read, text readable from a distance, professional colors used, all margins cut straight, no glue showing, layout correct.
 3 Occasional but limited errors in spelling, grammar, or punctuation, too much text with some tables and figures difficult to read, text readably from a distance but should be a bit larger, colors distracting, some margins cut unevenly, minimal glue showing, layout acceptable but some pieces out of place.
 1 Heavily flawed with frequent errors in spelling, grammar, and punctuation, too much text, tables and figures minimal, text too small to read from a distance, colors friggin' ugly, many margins uneven and much glue showing, layout with many pieces out of place.
+1 O-ma 1, mD, mj out 1, m man' breeze out of breeze.